 1) We need to raise the standards for this particular kindergarten class (and we need to make certain that entering kindergartners are ready for kindergarten before allowing them in — no late birthdays, etc.) In order to raise the standards we must take a look at the international standards, break them down into pieces and then identify the pieces that can reasonably be added to the kindergarten standards in 2011.

 2. The following year we increase the standards a bit more by adding additional pieces to the kindergarten class of 2012 — and we add new pieces from the international standards — but not all of them — to the 1st grade standards, which is where our kindergarten class of 2011 now resides.
 We continue this process piecemeal as the Class of 2029 proceeds through the grades — all the way up through 12th grade.
 It’s called incremental change and no, it doesn’t cure our problems all at once — but neither does it bring harm to our students and to our schools.
 It’s rational, it’s coherent, and it allows the time to tweak along the way.
 Slowly but surely meaningful school reform will result.
-At some point most of the international standards will have been incorporated into our own standards.
+At some point most of the sound international standards will have been incorporated into our own standards.
 For those states that have adopted the Common Core Standards the same method applies.

 However, for students who reside in areas of poverty, the process will take longer.
 Every educator I know of who despises NCLB still believes in the need for school reform — particularly reform that provides equity of opportunity for all students.
-To help students who come from generations of poverty we need to provide free pre-school (not daycare) to these students from the age of 2 on.
-The goal will be to provide intensive pre-schooling in order to make sure they are ready for kindergarten.
+To help students who come from generations of poverty we need to provide free pre-school (not daycare) to these students from the age of 2 or 3 on.
+The goal will be to provide meaningful pre-school in order to make sure they are ready for kindergarten.
 If we protect the integrity of the K-12 school system, we can provide first-class, world-class education to all of our students.
 All students, no matter what their I.Q., will have the opportunity to reach their potential.